Breathlessness: Information for clinicians

 • Do contact the local specialist palliative care team for more specific advice

-• Lower starting doses in frail elderly and those in renal failure
+• Lower starting doses in frail elderly and those with renal failure

 • Consider an opioid and benzodiazepine combination for patients at the end of life